KevinMenden/hybrid-assembly/docs/configuration/reference_genomes.md

 # hybrid-assembly: Reference Genomes Configuration

-The hybrid-assembly pipeline needs a reference genome for alignment and annotation.
-If not already available, start by downloading the relevant reference, for example from [illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
+The hybrid-assembly pipeline can take a reference genome as input for reference guided assembly.

-The minimal requirements are a FASTA file.

 ## Adding paths to a config file
 Specifying long paths every time you run the pipeline is a pain.
 To make this easier, the pipeline comes configured to understand reference genome keywords which correspond to preconfigured paths, meaning that you can just specify `--genome ID` when running the pipeline.